 1. Implement Integrated Monitoring Systems

-An integrated system that combines fire alarm monitoring, security monitoring, and environmental monitoring can provide a comprehensive view of compliance.
+An integrated system that combines fire alarm monitoring, security monitoring, and air conditioning monitoring can provide a comprehensive view of compliance.
 For example, environmental sensors can track air quality, while security cameras and access control systems ensure adherence to safety protocols.
+This joined-up thinking is one of the key benefits of integrating fire, security, and environmental systems.

 2. Leverage Technology